Carlos Montero: Career

-Before joining CNN, Montero worked as host of Buenos Días América and América Noticias in América Televisión since 1994.
+Before joining CNN, Montero worked as host of Buenos Días América and América Noticias in América Televisión from 1994.
 He was also producer and reporter of the news department of the American Spanish-language network Univisión from 1992 to 1994 and correspondent of the Argentine channel Telefé.
-In 1996 he joined de defunct channel NBC Canal de Noticias.
+In 1996, he joined the defunct channel NBC Canal de Noticias.

-Montero is one of the members of the original staff of CNN en Español in its inception in 1997.
-He anchored the defunct morning news program Al Día and since 2011 is anchoring Café CNN and regular analyst in CNN International.
+Montero was one of the members of the original staff of CNN en Español from its inception in 1997.
+He anchored the defunct morning news program Al Día and from 2011 anchored Café CNN and was a regular analyst in CNN International.

-As of December 1, 2017 Carlos Montero is no longer part of CNN as he has not renew his contract.
-After opening his production company in 2018, he joins Appalachian State University as Practitioner in Residence of the award winner AppTv.
-He teaches Broadcast Performance techniques and Tv news and sport reporting.
+As of December 1, 2017, Carlos Montero is no longer part of CNN as he has not renewed his contract.
+After opening his production company in 2018, he joined Appalachian State University as Practitioner in Residence of the award winning AppTv.
+He teaches broadcast performance techniques and TV news and sport reporting.